-Demographic models have been evaluated for spiny dogfish (Tribuzio and Kruse, in review b) and salmon sharks (Goldman 2002).
+Sharks in the GOA are managed under Tier 6 (harvest specifications based on average historical catch), so no modeling is performed.
+However, demographic modeling has been performed for dogfish and salmon sharks.
+Demographic models have been evaluated for spiny dogfish (Tribuzio and Kruse, in review) and salmon sharks (Goldman 2002, Courtney et al. 2006).
 Age- and stage-based Leslie matrix type models were used for spiny dogfish to compare the applicability of each type for a long lived species and life tables were used for salmon sharks to validate the compensation model of Au and Smith (1997).
-All models estimated intrinsic rebound potential (r, equivalent to population growth $\lambda = e^{\Gamma}$), sustainable fishing mortality (F), and, for the spiny dogfish models, risk contours with different fishing scenarios.
+All models estimated intrinsic rebound potential (r, equivalent to population growth $\lambda=e^{\Gamma}$), sustainable fishing mortality (F), and, for the spiny dogfish models, risk contours with different fishing scenarios.